jkcog/What-To-Watch/README.md

 <br />
-Built with Vue.js, Tailwind CSS.
+Built with Vue.js and Tailwind CSS.